oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 In some scenarios this behavior could be desirable, but if it is not, Issuers need to support and Verifiers need to enforce Holder Binding.

+## Explicit Typing {#explicit_typing}

+Section 3.11 of [@RFC8725] describes the use of explicit typing to prevent confusion attacks where one kind of JWT to be confused for another.
+SD-JWTs are also potentially vulnerable to such confusion attacks, so it is RECOMMENDED to specify an explicit type by including the `typ` header parameter when the SD-JWT is issued, and for Verifiers to check this value.

+When explicit typing is employed for an SD-JWT, it is RECOMMENDED that a media type name of the format "application/example+sd-jwt" be used, where "example" is replaced by the identifier for the specific kind of SD-JWT.
+The definition of `typ` in Section 4.1.9 of [@!RFC7515] recommends that the "application/" prefix be omitted, so "example+sd-jwt" would be the value of the `typ` header parameter.

 # Privacy Considerations {#privacy_considerations}

 The privacy principles of [@ISO.29100] should be adhered to.